backdrop-contrib/entityreference_autofill/README.txt

   you will need to add the same to the referenced entity.

 - When you have set up both a source and destination field, add an entityreference field to the source entity.
-Choose the "Autocomplete" widget, as this is the only widget currently supported by the module.
+Currently supported widgets are autocomplete, select list and radio buttons.
+Note that the field can only have one value, ie multi-value fields wont work.

-- Now, in the reference field's instance settings, there should be a new fieldset, "Autofill settings".
-Enable autofill and select the fields you want to be autofilled.
+- Now, in the reference field's instance settings, enable "Entity reference autofill" under "Additional behaviors".
+Select the fields you wish to fetch from the referenced entity.

+- Optionally, unselect "Overwrite existing data" if you want to preserve field data already entered before selecting referenced entity.

 - Go to the entity form and try it out by loading a value into the reference field.